Delicious Decaf Coffee Beans? Yes! Here Are the Best Brands

 Stumptown Whole Bean Trapper Creek Decaf

 Stumptown is one of the original ‘third wave’ coffee roasters.
-That means that the company takes the quality of the beans extremely serious.
+This is a roaster that only deals with the most premium beans.

 This is also the case with this decaf whole bean coffee.
 The reviewers on Amazon are shocked that a decaffeinated bean can taste this good.
 The caffeine has been removed with the Swiss water process, so all flavors are kept intact.